Advanced Diploma of Paraplanning

-The Advanced Diploma of Financial Planning is the step up you need to show employers or clients that you’re committed to delivering high-level, quality advice as a value add to your general accounting practice.
-The Advanced Diploma covers new areas of advice, building on the knowledge gained during the Diploma-level qualification.
-It’s ideal for candidates who want to be prepared for the real world of financial advice, or alternatively, for the rigours of studying at university level.
+The Advanced Diploma of Paraplanning (FNS60920) is the step up you need to show employers that you’re committed to delivering high-level, quality advice as a value add to your general accounting practice.
+This brand new Advanced Diploma covers everything from the beginning stages of researching financial products to presenting and implementing financial advice.
+It’s ideal for candidates who want to be prepared for the real world of financial services, or alternatively, for the rigours of studying at university level.

-The IPA is pleased to recommend Monarch Institute as our training provider of choice for the Advanced Diploma of Financial Planning.
-Monarch Institute was founded by financial advice veterans who wanted to change the way that accredited training prepared graduates for real-world challenges.
-Since founding, Monarch Institute has trained thousands of financial advice, accounting and bookkeeping professionals.
+The IPA is pleased to recommend Monarch Institute as our training provider of choice for the Advanced Diploma of Paraplanning.
+Monarch was founded by financial advice veterans who wanted to change the way that accredited training prepared graduates for real-world challenges.
+Since founding, Monarch has trained thousands of financial advice, accounting and bookkeeping professionals.
 They’re now serving small business clients just like yours all over Australia, in sole practice and big-name firms alike.
-So you know you’ll be in good company as a Monarch Institute graduate.
+So you know you’ll be in good company as a Monarch graduate.

 What about the new financial planning education requirements?

 Once you complete your Advanced Diploma, you can get work in the financial services industry, or continue on to university-level study.
-NB: by January 2024, all advisers will be required to hold a minimum bachelor-level qualification.
-For Monarch Institute graduates, there are advanced standing pathway options available.
+By January 2024, all advisers will be required to hold a minimum bachelor-level qualification.
+For Monarch graduates, there are advanced standing pathway options available.
 This means that if you’ve got an Advanced Diploma, it’ll take you less time to earn the bachelor or postgraduate-level qualification you need to meet FASEA requirements.
-For more information, you can chat to a Monarch Institute course consultant.
+For more information, you can chat to a course consultant.

 What you’ll cover in the Advanced Diploma of Financial Planning